JanSharp/VRCActionActivatorSystem/README.md

 # Dependencies

 - `OnBuildUtil`.
 Currently not publicly available anywhere and not included in this repo.
 Requires the version introducing the `order` parameter.

+# Internals

+Due to UdonSharp (`0.20.3`) limitations activators consist of a lot of copy pasted code.
+I can't think of anything we can do about that, we simply can't use base classes.
+Not being able to use base classes or interfaces also causes almost all inter script interactions to use reflection which increases the chance of error.
+It's all not great but we work with what we got.
+At least the majority of the editor code can be deduplicated.